cli-kit/cli-fs/README.md

 * `path`: The file system path.
 * `callback`: An optional callback function, forces an asynchronous test.

+Returns a boolean indicating whether the test passed.

 ### executable(path, [callback])

 Determine if a file is has the executable bit set.
 This method does not ensure that attempting to execute the file will not result in an `EPERM` error, use with caution.

 * `path`: The file system path.
 * `callback`: An optional callback function, forces an asynchronous test.

+Returns a boolean indicating whether the test passed.

+### supported

+Array of the supported test expression characters.

 ### home()